 Google is our first choice when we check something, for Chinese it is the same with Baidu.
 “Baidu Yixia” means Google it!

-In 2015 in China, Baidu became the first Search Engine with a 65% market share.
+Baidu has already become the first Search Engine with a 65% market share.

 Use cultural icons to create a buzz and get the trust of Chinese consumers by using digital marketing in China!